 US boy whose premature aging inspired film dies

-FOXBOROUGH, Massachusetts (AP) — A teenager whose battle with a rare genetic condition that accelerates the aging process became the subject of an HBO documentary has died.
+FOXBOROUGH, Massachusetts (AP) — A Massachusetts boy with a rare genetic condition that accelerates the aging process and who became the subject of an HBO documentary has died.
 Sam Berns was 17.

-Berns, of Foxborough, Massachusetts, died Friday after complications from Hutchinson-Gilford progeria syndrome, commonly known as progeria.
-The Progeria Research Foundation, which was founded by his parents, announced his death.
+Berns, of Foxborough, died Friday after complications from progeria (pro-JEER’-ee-uh).
+The Progeria Research Foundation announced his death.

-Berns was diagnosed with progeria when he was 22 months old.
-His parents founded the nonprofit foundation after encountering a lack of information and research on the condition, whose victims live an average of 13 years.
+Berns was diagnosed with progeria at 22 months.
+His parents founded the nonprofit foundation after encountering a lack of information and research on the fatal condition, whose victims live an average of 13 years.

-New England Patriots owner Robert Kraft mourned Berns’ death, saying he had invited the teen to be the football team’s honorary captain for Saturday night’s playoff game against the Indianapolis Colts and was looking forward to spending time with him and his family.
+New England Patriots owner Robert Kraft mourned Berns’ death, saying he had invited him to be the football team’s honorary captain for Saturday night’s playoff game and was looking forward to spending time with him.